Skip to main content

 “Ji Huzoor.”
 The man bowed.

 “Why did you stop serving?”
 Her father’s gruff voice alarmed her as she poured some more Dal.
-Ajbante walked back to the kitchen slowly, lost in thoughts.
+Ajbante walked back to the kitchen slowly, lost in thought.
 She could guess but she needed to be sure.
 How could she be sure?
 She never saw him, did she?
 She only heard stories from her father.
 Ajbante spotted her mother in Balwant’s room on the way.
 She stepped inside.

 “Where did you go in the afternoon, Maasa?”
 She startled Hansa.
 “I was looking for you.”